anisarambelieva/devops-upskill-final-project/README.md

 ### 🛠️ Infrastructure

 Once the PR is merged to main, a pipeline in CodePipelines gets triggered.
 [AWS’s CodeStar Connections](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) are used to manage the integration between GitHub and CodePipeline.
-Note that the infrastructure for the deployment pipeline e.g. CodePipeline, CodeBuild, the IAM policies and roles, ECR, S3 bucket etc. are provisioned manually.
+Note that the infrastructure for the deployment pipeline e.g. CodePipeline, CodeBuild, the IAM policies and roles, ECR, S3 bucket etc. are provisioned manually by executing the following steps (only once).

-To provision the required infrastructure follow these steps.
 - Clone this repository.
 ```
 git clone https://github.com/anisarambelieva/devops-upskill-final-project.git